rotationalio/rotational.io/content/en/blog/2021-02-12-grpc-openapi-docs.md

 title: "Documenting a gRPC API with OpenAPI"
 slug: "documenting-grpc-with-openapi"
 date: 2021-02-12T17:45:35Z
-image_webp: images/media/2021-02-12-grpc-openapi-docs/gateway.webp
-image: images/media/2021-02-12-grpc-openapi-docs/gateway.jpg
+image: img/blog/2021-02-12-grpc-openapi-docs/gateway.jpg
 author: Benjamin Bengfort
-description : "Using grpc-gateway and Swagger"
+description: "Using grpc-gateway and Swagger"
+profile: img/team/benjamin-bengfort.png
 ---

 gRPC makes the specification and implementation of networked APIs a snap.
 But what is the simplest way to _document_ a gRPC API?
 There seem to be some hosted providers by Google, e.g. [SmartDocs](https://cloud.google.com/endpoints/docs/grpc/dev-portal-update-ref-docs), but I have yet to find a gRPC-specific tool.
 For REST API frameworks, documentation is commonly generated along with live examples using [OpenAPI (formerly swagger)](https://swagger.io/resources/open-api/).
 By using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) it appears to be pretty straight forward to generate a REST/gRPC API combo from protocol buffers and then hook into the OpenAPI specification.